lemihai/Portfolio/README.md

 # About

-My professional portfolio, designed and coded by myself.
+My professional portfolio, designed and coded by me.

 # Libraries Used